All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Thymosin Alpha-1?

-Thymosin Alpha-1 is one of several peptides produced by the thymus, a small organ behind the breastbone that is essential for immune development.
+Thymosin Alpha-1 is one of several peptides produced by the thymus, a small organ behind the breastbone that's important for immune development.
 The thymus is most active during childhood and gradually shrinks with age, a process called thymic involution.
 As thymic output declines, the body produces less Ta1 naturally.

 Synthetic Ta1 replicates the natural peptide's structure and function.
 It was first characterized by Dr. Allan Goldstein at the George Washington University in the 1970s and has since been studied extensively for immune-related applications.